 A Note on Female Fertility

 An archaic and, unfortunately, still prevalent thought on fertility is that it is primarily a female problem.
-However, modern research into reproductive health has shown that approximately 33% of fertility issues are male-caused, 33% are female-caused, and both males and females cause 33%.
-As such, it’s important that if you have fertility issues – typically unable to conceive after one year of trying – both partners visit appropriate fertility specialists to understand their options.
+However, modern research into reproductive health has shown that “[i]nfertility affects men and women equally.”1 Approximately 33% of fertility issues are male-caused, 33% are female-caused, and the remaining third are considered idiopathic (unknown cause).2 As such, it’s important that if you are experiencing the inability to conceive – typically defined as unable to become pregnant after one year of trying – both partners should visit appropriate fertility specialists to understand their options.

 Can I Get Pregnant After Losing Weight?

 Hormonally, weight loss surgery patients’ bodies will begin to stabilize at their new lower weight, leading to normalized estrogen and testosterone levels (remember, both men and women have both hormones).
-Further, weight loss surgery has proven effective at reducing weight and the diseases associated with morbid obesity, including type II diabetes which, when uncontrolled, can be very harmful during pregnancy.
+Further, weight loss surgery has proven effective at reducing weight and the diseases associated with morbid obesity, including type 2 diabetes which, when uncontrolled, can be very harmful during pregnancy to both mother and child.

 This is not to say that all fertility issues are caused by excess weight and obesity.
 Some men and women cannot conceive naturally and may require advanced fertility procedures, and others may have to consider adoption.
 As with any medical concern, it’s important to go into the process with an open mind and listen to your medical team.
 This ensures you get the best information and make the most appropriate decision.